A melting pot of cultures and traditions, Lavapiés has never been stripped of its essence

 A convent for Augustinian nuns leading cloistered lives and a girls-only school are housed in this seventeenth-century building decorated by Mariano Salvador Maella and Vicente Carducho, among other artists.

 One of the landmarks of Lavapiés, it was built in the eighteenth century.
-Currently it hosts the UNED distance learning university and, on the rooftop, Gau&Café, one of the coolest bars and cafés in Madrid.
+Currently it hosts the UNED distance learning university.

 Lavapiés has a wide array of shops, mainly small, traditional ones, where you can get products imported to please the tastes of the immigrant populations.